schroederjan/Time-Series-Prediction-Infrastructure/shiny/README.md

 ### Objectives

-1. We want to get a `Shiny Server` running (locally or in the cloud)
+1. We want to get `Shiny` (locally) or a `Shiny Server` (in the cloud) running.
-2. We want to install all necessary packages needed for the application
+2. We want to install all necessary packages needed for the application.
-3. We want to move our application to the server
+3. We want to move our application to the server (in the cloud).
 4. We want to start playing around with our data.
 5. Done!
-We are ready to go to the next part of the project -> [`Airflow`](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/tree/main/airflow)
+We are ready to go to the next (optional) part of the project -> [`Airflow`](https://github.com/AionosChina/Time-Series-Prediction-Infrastructure/tree/main/airflow)

 ### Folder Structure